Takashiidobe/notes/src/books/learn-you-a-haskell/learn-you-a-haskell-chapter-5.md

 reverse' (x:xs) = reverse' xs ++ [x]
 ```

-If there\'s an empty list, return the empty list.
+If there's an empty list, return the empty list.
 Otherwise, append the
 head of the list to the reverse of the rest of the list.

 We can also implement repeat: just return the element and pass it to the